codylindley/react-app-dawn/README.md

 ## Conventions used:

+* Keep webpack config to a small single file that deals with both dev and production.
+* Own the js and CSS linter rules (starting point taken from [eslint-config-airbnb](https://www.npmjs.com/package/eslint-config-airbnb) and [stylelint-config-standard](https://github.com/stylelint/stylelint-config-standard))
 * Don't place unecessary configurations in package.json that can be contained in there own configuration file (e.g. .babelrc, .nvmrc, .eslintrc, .stylelintrc).
-* Attempt to keep the webpack config small and simple favoring adding configurations to scripts in package.json
 * Linting happens during development in the developers editor and at build time